SMPyBandits/SMPyBandits/paper.md

 ---

-## Research using *AlgoBandits*
+## Research using *SMPyBandits*

-*AlgoBandits* was used for the following research articles since $2017$:
+*SMPyBandits* was used for the following research articles since $2017$:

-- For [@BessonALT2018], we used *AlgoBandits* for all the simulations for multi-player bandit algorithms [^article1].
+- For [@BessonALT2018], we used *SMPyBandits* for all the simulations for multi-player bandit algorithms [^article1].
 We designed the two [`RandTopM`](http://banditslilian.gforge.inria.fr/docs/PoliciesMultiPlayers.RandTopM.html) and [`MCTopM`](http://banditslilian.gforge.inria.fr/docs/PoliciesMultiPlayers.MCTopM.html) algorithms and proved than they enjoy logarithmic regret in the usual setting, and outperform significantly the previous state-of-the-art solutions (*i.e.*, [`rhoRand`](http://banditslilian.gforge.inria.fr/docs/PoliciesMultiPlayers.rhoRand.html), [`MEGA`](http://banditslilian.gforge.inria.fr/docs/Policies.MEGA.html) and [`MusicalChair`](http://banditslilian.gforge.inria.fr/docs/Policies.MusicalChair.html)).

 [^article1]:  See [`MultiPlayers`](http://banditslilian.gforge.inria.fr/MultiPlayers.html) on the documentation.

-- In [@BessonWCNC2018], we used *AlgoBandits* to illustrate and compare different aggregation algorithms [^article2].
+- In [@BessonWCNC2018], we used *SMPyBandits* to illustrate and compare different aggregation algorithms [^article2].
 We designed a variant of the Exp3 algorithm for online aggregation of experts [@Bubeck12], called [`Aggregator`](http://banditslilian.gforge.inria.fr/docs/Policies.Aggregator.html).
 Aggregating experts is a well-studied idea in sequential learning and in machine learning in general.
 We showed that it can be used in practice to select on the run the best bandit algorithm for a certain problem from a fixed pool of experts.
 This idea and algorithm can have interesting impact for Opportunistic Spectrum Access applications [@Jouini09] that use multi-armed bandits algorithms for sequential learning and network efficiency optimization.

 [^article2]:  See [`Aggregation`](http://banditslilian.gforge.inria.fr/Aggregation.html) on the documentation.

-- In [@Besson2018c], we used *AlgoBandits* to illustrate and compare different "doubling trick" schemes [^article3].
+- In [@Besson2018c], we used *SMPyBandits* to illustrate and compare different "doubling trick" schemes [^article3].
 In sequential learning, an algorithm is *anytime* if it does not need to know the horizon $T$ of the experiments.
 A well-known trick for transforming any non-anytime algorithm to an anytime variant is the "Doubling Trick": start with an horizon $T_0\in\mathbb{N}$, and when $t > T_i$, use $T_{i+1} = 2 T_i$.
 We studied two generic sequences of growing horizons (geometric and exponential), and we proved two theorems that generalized previous results.
 A geometric sequence suffices to minimax regret bounds (in $R_T = \mathcal{O}(\sqrt(T))$), with a constant multiplicative loss $\ell \leq 4$, but cannot be used to conserve a logarithmic regret bound (in $R_T = \mathcal{O}(\log(T))$).
 And an exponential sequence can be used to conserve logarithmic bounds, with a constant multiplicative loss also $\ell \leq 4$ in the usual setting.
 It is still an open question to know if a well-tuned exponential sequence can conserve minimax bounds or weak minimax bounds (in $R_T = \mathcal{O}(\sqrt{T \log(T)})$).

 [^article3]:  See [`DoublingTrick`](http://banditslilian.gforge.inria.fr/DoublingTrick.html) on the documentation.